lytedev/old_gamestory/README.md

 # Gamestory

-Gamestory is a web project that is designed to allow users to create, organize, manage, and play "[storytelling games][storytelling_game_wiki]".
+Gamestory is a web project that is designed to allow users to create, organize, manage, and play [storytelling games][storytelling_game_wiki].

 ## Status